-What's the right water temperature to wash your hands?
+The right water temperature to wash hands may surprise you

-Hand washing is the simplest, most basic way to stay healthy.
+If we've learned anything from the COVID-19 pandemic, it's that hand washing is one of the simplest, most basic ways to stay healthy.
 But few people do it the right way, neither as often — or as long as — they should.
-A new study finds there's at least one thing hand washers can't get wrong, even when they're trying to wash off nasty germs like E. Coli: the water temperature.
+According to a 2017 study there's at least one thing hand washers can't get wrong, even when they're trying to wash off nasty germs like E. Coli: the water temperature.

 “Whether you use 60-degree Fahrenheit or 100-degree Fahrenheit temperature — or something in the middle — none of those temperatures had a significantly different effect than the other.
 They were all effective in removing bacteria from the hand,” said Donald Schaffner, distinguished professor and extension specialist at Rutgers, New Brunswick and author of the study.